-The phrase clean eating is a key phrase that is used by a lot of health and wellness professionals.
+The phrase clean eating is used by a lot of health and wellness professionals.
 I agree with the basis of the phrase, but I do not agree with the phrase itself.

 “Clean eating” has no objective meaning.
 Every person will have their own interpretation of the phrase and what falls under the category of “un-clean.”